astronomer/airflow-guides/guides/salesforce-to-redshift.md

 tags: ["Building DAGs", "Redshift", "Salesforce"]
 ---

-In this guide, we’ll explore how you can use Airflow to move your CRM data from Salesforce to Redshift.
-Note that this is an effective and flexible alternative to point-and-click ETL tools like Segment, Alooma, Xplenty, Stitch, and ETLeap.
+In this guide, we’ll explore how you can use [Apache Airflow](https://airflow.apache.org/ to move your CRM data from Salesforce to Redshift.
+Note that this is an effective and flexible alternative to point-and-click ETL tools like [Segment](https://segment.com), [Alooma](https://alooma.com), [Xplenty](https://xplenty.com), [Stitch](https://stitchdata.com), and [ETLeap](https://etleap.com/).

 Before we get started, be sure you have the following on hand: